Vankata453/ZoneInternetGamesServer/docs/MultipleInstances.md

 1. Install a Hex editor, like [HxD](https://mh-nexus.de/en/hxd/), which will be used here.

-2. Go to "C:\Program Files\Microsoft Games\Multiplayer" and create a full copy of the game's folder.
+2. For Windows 7 games, go to "C:\Program Files\Microsoft Games\Multiplayer" and create a full copy of the game's folder.
+For other versions, simply copy the game executable.

 ![A copy of the "Checkers" folder](img/MultipleInstances_CheckersFolderCopy.png)

 > [!NOTE]
 >
-> A full folder copy needs to be done, because of a "Parental Controls" issue, when launching a renamed game executable.
+> For Windows 7 games, a full folder copy needs to be done, because of a "Parental Controls" issue, when launching a renamed game executable.
 >
 > !["Parental Controls has blocked this game" error dialog](img/MultipleInstances_ParentalControlsIssue.png)
 >